MabezDev/embedded-fatfs/README.md

 * FAT12, FAT16, FAT32 compatibility
 * LFN (Long File Names) extension is supported
 * `no_std` environment support
-* logging configurable at compile time using cargo features

 ## Porting from rust-fatfs to embedded-fatfs